AdobeDocs/destination-sdk.en/help/docs-framework/use-github-interface-to-create-documentation.md

    ![Create pull request to Adobe documentation repository](/help/docs-framework/assets/ssd-create-pull-request-2.png)

-3. At this point, a notification appears that prompts you to sign the Adobe CLA.
+3. At this point, a notification appears that prompts you to sign the Adobe Contributor License Agreement (CLA).
 This is a mandatory step.
-After you signed it, refresh the PR page and submit the pull request.
+After you sign the CLA, refresh the PR page and submit the pull request.

 4. You can confirm that the pull request has been submitted by inspecting the **Pull requests** tab in `https://github.com/AdobeDocs/experience-platform.en`.